 Taxes provide the main source of revenue to deliver services supplied by the Township, the County of Dufferin and school boards.
-Properties are assigned a tax class depending on the use or purpose of each property.
 Annual tax rates are set and applied to each tax class.
-The tax levy for property is calculated by using the applicable tax rate and the assessed value assigned to each property.
+The tax levy is then calculated by applying the tax rate to the assessed value of the property.

 Payment by Credit Card

 - PAYMENTUS is a secure processing service which allows you to use your credit card or debit card to pay your property taxes, water bills or other bills.

 - Be advised that PAYMENTUS will charge you a service fee of 2.5% on the total amount of your transaction for credit card payments and 1.5% for debit card payments.
 For example, a $1,000 payment by credit card will cost you an extra $25.00 in PAYMENTUS service fees.